 OSHA's Toledo Area Office initiated an inspection at the Ohio refinery in response to an alert issued by OSHA under the EEP.
 The inspection resulted in 32 per-instance willful citations, with penalties of more than $2.2 million.
 OSHA cited BP for locating people in vulnerable buildings among the processing units; failing to correct de-pressurization deficiencies; failing to correct deficiencies with gas monitors; and failing to prevent the use of non-approved electrical equipment in locations in which hazardous concentrations of flammable gases or vapors may exist.

 BP was fined an additional $140,000 for two willful violations.
 The company neglected to develop shutdown procedures and designate responsibilities, and failed to establish a system to promptly address and resolve recommendations made after an incident when a large feed pump failed.
 Three years later those recommendations had still not been implemented.

 The United Steelworkers Union, which represents BP employees said that today's citation shows that BP was wrong when it initially blamed the Texas City explosion on workers' mistakes.

-series on the McWane Corporation.
+"This goes to show that the problems at Texas City were not worker-caused and were a result of system failure," said USW spokeswoman Lynne Baker.OSHA's enhanced enforcement program (EEP) was announced in March 2003 to focus on persistent violators.
+It followed by two months the NY Times/Frontline series on the McWane Corporation.
 McWane was a persistent violator of OSHA standards and killer of workers, yet the series revealed that OSHA had never taken a coordinated approach to end the company's pattern of deadly negligence.